centreon/centreon-collect/agent/doc/agent-doc.md

 * status: plugins status equivalent.
 Values are 0:Ok, 1: warning, 2: critical, 3: unknown (https://nagios-plugins.org/doc/guidelines.html#AEN41)
 * perfdata: a list of com::centreon::common::perfdata objects
 * outputs: equivalent of plugins output as "CPU 54% OK"

-BEWARE, in some cases, we can have recursion, check::on_completion can call start_check

 A little example:
 ```c++